 I was in NYC a few weeks ago.
 The color of the season is Army Green.
-Everywhere you look in NYC, people are wearing Army Green and Olive.
+Everywhere you look in NYC, people are wearing Army Green.

 I don’t own much Army Green.
 I don’t like how I look in most shades of green.
 I tend to avoid green all together (except on Thursdays.
 Honestly.)

 Instead of Army Green in NYC, I wore a white collared shirt, a blue jacket, and grey slacks all weekend.
 I also had a grey sweater.
 I wanted to pack minimally and still look put together.
 I think I did alright.
-I wasn’t on-trend, which is something I try to avoid anyways, maybe to my detriment.
+I wasn’t on-trend with that Army Green, which is something I try to avoid anyways.

 Maybe you’ve heard the term, “The Clothes Make The Man.”
 How we present ourselves packs an enormous visual punch.
 It sets an impression, for better or worse, every time someone sees you.

 Many people don’t understand how to dress well.
 We might buy clothes off a rack and assume it looks good on us.
 Or someone might not care at all, putting on the same tshirt with that hole that was pointed out last week.
 It’s clean, innit?